After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 - The number of combined columns cannot exceed 100.

-- You cannot run more that five combine data processes on a given dataset.
+- You cannot run more than ten combine data processes on a given dataset.

 - You cannot combine two datasets using a calculated column.